dustinpfister/blog_posts/_posts/js-array-every.md

 ## 1 - Some basic Array every method examples

 In this section I will be going over a few quick simple examples of the array every method, just for the sake of getting the basic idea of what the array every method is all about.
+These will just be some simple examples where I am just calling the array every method off of an instance of an array of numbers, or something to that effect.
 So then these will just be the typical hello world style examples for people that are still fairly new to javaScript.
+However this is still not much of a [getting started with javaScript](/2018/11/27/js-getting-started/) type section, if you are still totally new to javaScript you might want to start out reading something like that.

 ### 1.1 - Just a test all for number type example